eclipse-che4z/che-che4z-lsp-for-hlasm/CONTRIBUTING.md

 ## Eclipse Contributor Agreement

-Before your contribution can be accepted by the project team contributors must electronically sign the Eclipse Contributor Agreement (ECA).
+Before your contribution can be accepted by the project team, you must electronically sign the Eclipse Contributor Agreement (ECA).

 * http://www.eclipse.org/legal/ECA.php